tstack/lnav/docs/source/formats.rst

   :%6: Microseconds from the epoch.
   :%9: Nanoseconds from the epoch.

+:convert-to-local-time: If :code:`true`, timestamps are converted to the local time zone before being displayed.
+This is useful for log formats whose timestamps are recorded in UTC.
+Defaults to :code:`false`.

 :timestamp-divisor: For JSON logs with numeric timestamps, this value is used to divide the timestamp by to get the number of seconds and fractional seconds.